Scioto County Court Records

 Records that are restricted or confidential include:

-The Scioto County Sheriff’s Office public records policy mirrors these standards for law enforcement records.
-Requests for sheriff’s records do not need to be in writing, and the requester is not obligated to provide identification or state the purpose of the request.
-Paper copies from the sheriff’s office cost $0.10 per page.
+The Scioto County Sheriff's Office public records policy mirrors these standards for law enforcement records.
+Requests for sheriff's records do not need to be in writing, and you are not required to provide identification or explain why you want the records.
+Paper copies from the sheriff's office cost $0.10 per page.

 Scioto County Criminal Court Records